One was from the head of the Department of Psychology at West Point.

 I met him, and we became friends.

-When my two years were up, I had completed my research and had written three chapters.
+When my two years were up, I had completed my academic research and had written three chapters.

 I joined the Department of English at West Point and maintained my friendship with John Cheever.